-Regular consumption of these kinds of foods leads to mal function of Agni (Digestive fire) leading to formation of potentially hazardous toxins called Ama which becomes the basic cause of various diseases.
+Regular consumption of these kind of foods leads to malfunctioning of Agni (Digestive fire) leading to formation of potentially hazardous toxins called Ama which becomes the basic cause of various diseases.
 Based on the combination and duration of consumption of such incompatible foods the toxins settle down in the susceptible locations causing various diseases.

 The above list looks foolish for a common man as we see many such combinations being catered in a very attractive way and has become a trend in the young and old alike.
 With health perspective one should resist such foods which are packaged and presented in a tempting way and thus avoid becoming a victim.

 Let’s understand more in our next blog “Keep a vigil about what you eat!”